-- Low conversion rate for the page
+- The low conversion rate for the page

 - User movement between the same two pages (back and forth)

 Data is a great way to identify conversion killers, but ultimately the best way to identify them is to talk to your users.
-Reach out and ask them for feed back on how the website experience can be improved.
+Reach out and ask them for feedback on how the website experience can be improved.

-Data can only provide you with information on the common problems, but talking to users gets you closer to the source.
+Data can only provide you with information on common problems, but talking to users gets you closer to the source.

-Why is it Important to Find Conversion Killers
+Why Is It Important to Find Conversion Killers?

 It seems obvious that you would want to find conversion killers that are preventing your business from growing.
 But how significant can these conversion killers be?

-A great example of this is a case study we did on Zig Zag.
+A great example of this is a case study we did on Zig-Zag.